 Treatment: Ensure the water is free of pollution and isolate the cause of stress.
 Treat promptly with an anti-parasite medication.
 2 treatment options are Malachite Green treatment or API’s Super Ick Cure.

 Caused by aeromonas and pseudomonas bacteria.

 The symptoms are ragged fins with signs of infection, open sores, and reddening of the skin or fins.
 Bacterial infection is mainly caused by poor water conditions, especially the presence of ammonia and nitrates.
 Wounds may occur as a result of fighting or poor handling when transporting the goldfish.

 Treatment: Improve the condition of the water and treat promptly with Melafix, an anti -bacterial infection remedy.

 There are many other diseases that can affect your fish.

-In summary, poor water conditions and improper handling of the goldfish contribute greatly to goldfish illness.
-Early detection of symptoms and implementing the appropriate treatment is imperative to provide the best outcome for your fish.
+Poor water conditions and improper handling of the goldfish contribute greatly to goldfish illness.
+Early detection of symptoms and implementing the appropriate treatment is the most important thing you can do to provide the best outcome for your fish.

 Diagnosis of the illness affecting your fish is an important part of overall goldfish care.